[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 Summary

-The instrument you chose after pursuing your ideal tone and rejecting all compromise should become your one-of-a-kind partner.
-We hope you find that fateful instrument among the manufacturers introduced here.
+The instrument you chose after pursuing your ideal tone and refusing to compromise in any way should become your one-of-a-kind partner.
+We hope you find that fated instrument among the manufacturers introduced here.

 References and Sources